tpoisot/DataSharingPaper/DataSharing-MS.md

 organizations are ready to invest time and money in data sharing.
 For example, *DataONE* [@Reichman2011] is a large scale initiative, seeking to curate and make available observational data.
-We foresee that improving data sharing practices will be an important endeavor in the coming years, and the increasing awareness of the scientific community to these practices is a timely topic.
+We foresee that improving data sharing practices will be an important endeavour in the coming years, and the increasing awareness of the scientific community to these practices is a timely topic.